Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Be able to analyze the real data set with R software using appropriate models.
+1. Analyze the real data set with R software using appropriate models.

-2. Be able to identify and classify data problems in survival analysis, define the appropriate survival function, distribution function, hazard function, and cumulative hazard function.
+2. Identify and classify data problems in survival analysis, define the appropriate survival function, distribution function, hazard function, and cumulative hazard function.

 3. Understand and be able to compare survival functions of two or more populations.